-The Kurdish women’s liberation movement presented its proposal for a democratic confederalism of women for the first time last October at the International Women’s Conference in Frankfurt, which was organized by the network “Women Weaving the Future” under the title “Revolution in the Making”.
+The Kurdish women’s liberation movement presented its proposal for a democratic confederalism of women for the first time in October 2018 at the International Women’s Conference in Frankfurt, which was organized by the network “Women Weaving the Future” under the title “Revolution in the Making”.
 In its five-page declaration for this year’s 8 March the KJK (Komalên Jinên Kurdistan, Communities of Women of Kurdistan) then addressed the following appeal to the women of the earth: “The first principle of the women’s liberation struggle is organization.
 Freedom cannot be possible without organization.
 It is necessary to transform protests into permanent organization.
 The conditions in this first quarter of the 21st century and the attitude of women make the struggle for freedom a possible challenge.
 We must therefore take our struggle to a higher level.
 We must organise our opposition and organise our struggle against the anti-democratic, dictatorial and ruling system.
 Because if our struggles are not integrated into one form, we cannot change sufficiently.
 The time has come, however, to make the women’s revolution a reality and to turn the 21st century into a time of women’s freedom.
 The conditions are more mature than ever.
 As a Kurdish women’s freedom movement, we propose the name world women’s confederalism for the unification of global women’s struggles.
 The aim of world women’s confederalism is to improve the unity of women’s struggle by preserving autonomy.
 As women’s organizations and movements, we should be able to develop common attitudes, overcome divisions, define common struggle strategies and tactics, and indeed cooperate and build common mechanisms.
 We need to discuss and jointly define the principles and principles of organisation necessary for this.
 The social contract, which we proclaimed as a movement in 2002 and on which we are currently working again and which we will soon share with you, can provide a fundamental framework for this.

 Democratic world women’s confederalism is not yet a fully developed concept or programme.
 Rather, we are in a discussion process that has been inspired, among other things, by a) the developments of the past years in Kurdistan, especially the revolutionary process in Rojava, the increased participation and participation of internationalists in this process as well as the reflections of the struggle in Kurdistan in other parts of the world and b) the character of our age, the effects on women and in this context the possibilities and historical necessity to realize the women’s revolution.
 In addition there are internal developments of the women’s liberation movement in Kurdistan on ideological, organizational, structural, political and social level like Jineolojî, Co-Chairpersonship, confederal organization of the women’s movement.
 For example, the largest umbrella organization of Kurdish women had renamed itself from KJB (Koma Jinên Bilind – High Council of Women) to KJK (Komalên Jinên Kurdistanê – Communities of Women from Kurdistan) at its extraordinary general assembly in spring 2014.
 This was not only a change of name, but a restructuring according to democratic confederalism as conceptualized by Abdullah Öcalan.
 Accordingly, the KJK is not only the largest umbrella organization of the Kurdish women’s movement, but also a confederal structure.
 In other words, it is organised in a confederal way.